underdogg-forks/cleanninja/docs/invoice_settings.rst

 You have the option of adding up to two new fields for contact information about your client.
 These will appear on the Client/Create and Client/Edit pages.
 When creating an invoice, the field name and information you entered for the contact will be displayed in the Client details section of the PDF invoice.

-Company Fields
+Plan Fields
 ^^^^^^^^^^^^^^

-To add fields to your company details, click on the Company Fields tab.
+To add fields to your plan details, click on the Plan Fields tab.
 Enter the Field Label and Field Value information in the relevant fields.
-The information you entered will automatically appear in the Company details section of the PDF invoice.
+The information you entered will automatically appear in the Plan details section of the PDF invoice.

 Product Fields
 ^^^^^^^^^^^^^^